mattcen/2024-11-three-django-apps-in-a-trenchcoat/script.md

 In summary, our need is to:

-1. allow registered members to sign up for an event
+1. Allow registered members to sign up for an event
-2. prefill the minimum essential PII from our membership database
+2. Prefill the minimum essential PII from our membership database
-3. auto-generate an invoice from our accounting system
+3. Auto-generate an invoice from our accounting system
-4. summarise dietary needs at a glance
+4. Summarise dietary needs at a glance
-5. and as a proficient user, have the whole process take about 60 seconds.
+5. And as a proficient user, have the whole process take about 60 seconds.

 ## 2.c.
 Registration System capabilities